Libera-Chat/libera-chat.github.io/bylaws.md

 6. Auditors have the right to participate and speak during the meeting, and the right to make proposals in questions pertaining to their duties.

-7. The monthly general meeting should deal with at least the following:
+7. The monthly general meeting shall deal with at least the following:

    - The opening of the meeting.